outdreamer/build-a-cure/docs/ml/debugging_tools.md

 	- Missing Drivers
 		- symptoms:
 			lspci -k | grep -A 3 -i network
-			- If “Kernel driver in use” is empty → missing driver.
+			- If “Kernel driver in use” is empty, then it's a missing driver.
 		- solutions:
 			sudo apt install linux-firmware
 			sudo modprobe <driver_name>